 - Whereas Chapter 13 bankruptcy allows removing unsecured junior liens from the real property through lien stripping, Chapter 7 bankruptcy has no such provisions.

-- Chapter 7 bankruptcy allows reducing the principal loan balance on secured debts, but only on tangible personal property.
-Chapter 13 bankruptcy does so without any rider, except that all requirements are met.
+- Chapter 7 bankruptcy allows reducing the principal loan balance on secured debts, but only on tangible personal property

 - Both Chapter 7 and Chapter 13 have their own benefits.
 Chapter 7 bankruptcy allows debtors to quickly discharge qualifying debts and get a fresh start.
 Whereas, Chapter 13 allows debtors to keep their property and catch up on non-dischargeable priority debt payments and missed mortgage and car debt payments.